 Hello everyone!
 Welcome to 2022.
 Hopefully your Christmas Holiday was relaxing and enjoyable!
 This is the first edition of "Gupta's Greetings".
-I'm Aiyush Gupta, an Assistant Editor for the Publications Committee in Year 12.
+I'm Aiyush Gupta, an Assistant Editor for the Publications Committee in Year 11.
 After George continued "Thorni's Thoughts" last edition, I thought it was only right to continue it with my own spin.

-$M_y$ Star of the Word this edition is Tosin!
-He This term we welcomed a wide array of eager continually produces high-quality articles and members to the committee who have brought numerous new skills and have been mentored has an incredible eye for detail that has been by our very own veteran members. showcased numerous times throughout the proofreading stages.
+This term we welcomed a wide array of eager members to the committee who have brought numerous new skills and have been mentored by our very own veteran members.